surniaulula/wpsso/readme.txt

 = 7.3.0 =

-(2020/05/01) Added a new WPSSO Metadata for WooCommerce add-on.
+(2020/05/01) Added a new WPSSO Product Metadata for WooCommerce add-on.

 = 7.2.0 =